hypertidy/footprint/README.md

 pak::pak("hypertidy/footprint")
 ```

-We create a massive raster, an a fair umber of pretty short line
+We create a massive raster, a fair number of pretty short line segments,
-segments, then bin those lines and record cell hits of the massive
+then bin those lines and record cell hits of the massive raster (we
-raster (we convert from child raster touched by the line segment).
-The
+convert from child raster touched by the line segment).
+The output is
-output is ‘cell’, a pretty massive data frame of `cell,prob`(ability).
+‘cell’, a pretty massive data frame of `cell,prob`(ability).

 Then, we bin the count of lowest resolution pixels touched by a line
 into a much lower resolution raster and plot it with the lines.

-It still takes a while, this is like 20min or something so we could
+It still takes a while, a few minutes parallelized and the summary stage
-parallelize it and perhaps a few other speedups.
+takes longer than the rasterizing now, it and perhaps a few other
+speedups are available.

 ``` r
 library(footprint)